From Eviction to a Crossing: When Survival Becomes a Site of Transformation

 The Freedom in Authorship

-Here is what I have paid attention to and learned after only a few years of this work: the people who prepare for death are not more afraid.
+I have been paying attention and learned after only a few years of this work that people who prepare for death are not more afraid.
 They become less afraid.
 They have done the thing so many do avoid.
 They look directly at their own mortality to clarify what matters and design the choices.

 Language Prepares the Nervous System Before the Mind Understands